bruceble/CSCI2270_FinalProject/README.md

 # CSCI2270_FinalProject
-CSCI 2270: Data Structures - Project SpecificationsMiniGit (A mini version control system)
+CSCI 2270: Data Structures - Project SpecificationsMiniGit (A mini version control system) <br/>
+NOTE: miniGit.cpp is in .gitignore until project is submitted and grading is complete.

 # Executible File
 ## Compile With g++